googleapis/sdk-platform-java/hermetic_build/README.md

      .
    ```

-2. Download api definition to a local directory
+2. Download the API definitions to a local directory
    ```shell
    api_def_dir=/path/to/api_definition
    ```